hiway/mastodon-filter/README.md

 # mastodon-filter

-Manage keyword filters on Mastodon from command-line.
+Manage keyword filters on Mastodon from command-line (and a simple GUI).

 ## Installation